Monastic community of Mount Athos: Cells

 A cell is a house with a small church where 1–3 monks live under the supervision of a monastery.
 Usually, each cell possesses a piece of land for agricultural or other use.
 Each cell has to organize some activities for income.

 Sketes

 Small communities of neighbouring cells have developed since the beginning of monastic life in the monastic community, some of which using the word "skete" (σκήτη) meaning "monastic settlement" or "lavra" (λαύρα) meaning "monastic congregation".
 The word "skete" is of Coptic origin and in its original form is a placename of a location in the Egyptian desert known today as Scetis.

 List of religious institutions

 Twenty monasteries

 The sovereign monasteries, in the order of their place in the Athonite hierarchy:

 Former monasteries

 Papazôtos (1988) lists the following former 11th-century monasteries at Mount Athos, most of which are located northwest of Karyes.

-Other former monasteries include Amalfinon Monastery, a Latin Catholic monastery, and the Monastery of Zelianos, a Slavic (Bulgarian) monastery located near Xenophontos Monastery and Old Rosiko.
+Other former monasteries include Amalfinon Monastery, a Latin monastery, and the Monastery of Zelianos, a Slavic (Bulgarian) monastery located near Xenophontos Monastery and Old Rosiko.